jun-simons/ChronoGraph/README.md

   Compute added/removed/updated nodes and edges between two points in time, or between two branches

 - **Repository & Commits**
-  ChronoGraph provides a `Respoitory` object at the top level.
+  ChronoGraph provides a `Respository` object at the top level.
 Changes to the graph are committed and stored as `Commit` objects.

 - **Branching & Merging**
   Graph repositories support branches, fast-forward and three-way merges (with pluggable merge policies).